by Kathryn Bird

 Festivals are wonderful but there is plenty more to enjoy.

-- You cannot visit Scotland without stopping at a whiskey distillery.
+- You cannot visit Scotland without stopping at a whisky distillery.
 There are over 100 to choose from, and the popular ones do get booked up well in advance so if you have a favourite, reserve your space quickly.

 - If you can, you should also wrangle an invite to a Scottish traditional dance.
 There are four different types of traditional dancing in Scotland: ceilidh, country, Highland and step dancing.
 All of them are great fun to watch but a ceilidh is a group dance, very traditional at weddings and is a brilliant way to spend an evening if you want to get involved.
 Don’t worry − everyone gets it wrong at some point; the idea is to join in and have fun (and drink enough so you don’t care about making mistakes!)